 First, confident customer interactions create trust and reflect professionalism.
 When a customer calls, you want them to end the phone call feeling like they received a satisfactory solution to their problem.
 You can’t achieve that outcome if you are speaking meekly, filling your answers with “ums” or respond with “I’m not sure.”
-Those phrases do not inspire confidence in your customers or foster the trust that your company can solve their problem.
-Second, if you feel more confident in doing you job, you’ll do it better.
+Those phrases do not inspire confidence or foster the trust that your company can solve their problem.
+Second, if you feel more confident in doing your job, you’ll do it better.

 Using Confident Language

 It’s one thing to talk about confidence, it’s another to actually sound confident.
 Perhaps you’re wondering where to even start to give your phone skills a confidence boost.